pabloclarkd/web/content/home/talks.md

 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 66

-title: 'Recent & Upcoming Talks'
+title: 'Interviews and Presentations'
-subtitle:
+subtitle: As a spokesman for the projects I led, I regularly gave interviews and presented them at events.

 content:
   # Page type to display.
 E.g. post, event, publication...